kelseyde/calvin-chess-engine/README.md

 <img src="src/main/resources/calvin.png" width="120">

 A chess engine written in Java.
-Named after
+Named after my favourite comic book character.

 This is a personal project.
 I am a professional Java developer and amateur chess player, and so I decided to combine these two things and dive into the world of chess programming.
 I have never had so much fun writing code in my life.